mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 **Delete `dotnet` folder**
 Deleting the `dotnet` folder in the [tModLoader install folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#install) might help.
 If the issue persists, check that your antivirus isn't quarantining any of the files.
 The `dotnet\6.0.0\shared\Microsoft.NETCore.App\6.0.0` folder should have 223 items in it.
 If it doesn't, ensure that your OS is 64 bit and install the [dependencies](https://learn.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60#additional-deps) listed for your OS before deleting the `dotnet` folder and trying again.

+Note: If your console window indicates that it is having trouble downloading dotnet on GOG, then you can manually download [dotnet 6.0.0](https://dotnetcli.azureedge.net/dotnet/Runtime/6.0.0/dotnet-runtime-6.0.0-win-x64.zip) and place it in the `LaunchUtils` folder in the [install folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#install).
+The file should be named `dotnet-runtime-6.0.0-win-x64.zip`.
+Delete the dotnet folder once again and try launching again.

 **Check Natives.log**
 In the [logs folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#logs), open up `Natives.log`.
 If it says "An assembly specified in the application dependencies manifest (Microsoft.NETCore.App.deps.json) was not found" or something similar, double check that you followed all the steps in **Delete `dotnet` folder** suggestion above.